Toward Unbiased Multiple-Target Fuzzing with Path Diversity: Conclusion

 \subsection{Energy Assignment}

 In this section, we will introduce the method for assigning energy among seeds using critical blocks of each target.
 In previous directed fuzzing works, a distance-to-target metric for each seed is used as the oracle for energy assignment.
 By contrast, instead of using such distance oracle, we utilize \emph{critical blocks covered by each seed} as the oracle for energy assignment.
 The primary concept behind our algorithm involves distributing uniform weight from targets through critical blocks to seeds.
 Our goal is to assign energy to each seed at the beginning of a cycle so that the total energy of each seed after assignment can approach the proportion of such seed weight as much as possible.
-We will discuss this energy assignment algorithm in greater detail in the following part.

 \textbf{Target weight}.
 As mentioned earlier, \sysname{} starts with uniform weight values for all target basic block.
 Specifically, we have a vector of ones representing the weight for each target, denoted as $\mathbf{1}$.
 However, our approach does allow users to specify a customized weight value for each target.
 We provide a detailed description of this by-product in Appendix \ref{TargetWeightCalculation}.